-An innovative post-doctoral program designed to prepare nursing executives for leadership roles, the inaugural class of the Executive Leadership Post-Doctoral Program includes 11 fellows from the United States, Canada, Ireland and United Arab Emirates.
-The course, which runs through May 2021, will be held virtually.
-This program is supported by the Samuel H. and Maria Miller Foundation.
+An innovative post-doctoral program designed to prepare nursing executives for leadership roles, this program is supported by the Samuel H. and Maria Miller Foundation.

 Meet the Inaugural Miller Foundation Executive Leadership Post-Doc Fellows